elyor0529/requests/README.md

 ```

 `Response.Error` is default to `nil` when there is no error or when the response
-is received from a synchronous `Get`, since the error is already return at the
+is received from a synchronous `Get`, since the error is already returned at the
 function's level.

 HTTP Test Servers